 For example, you will find more information on the atomic bombs dropped on Hiroshima and Nagasaki than you will on the bomb used by robbers to blow up the safe of a bank.

-Once you've reviewed this section, click Next and read through the section on Pre-Writing.
+Once you've reviewed this section, click Next to complete a brainstorming assignment.